argoproj/argo-events/docs/quick_start.md

 Note: You will need to have [Argo Workflows](https://argoproj.github.io/argo-workflows/) installed to make this work.

 1. Make sure to have the eventbus pods running in the namespace.
-Run following command to create the eventbus,
+Run following command to create the eventbus.

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/eventbus/native.yaml

-1. Setup event-source for webhook as follows,
+1. Setup event-source for webhook as follows.

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/webhook.yaml